-This guide aims at offering a quick-start on how to access the data sets provided by m6AConquer database.
-The results provided by m6AConquer consist two parts: Multi-Omics data framework and IDR analysis-based integration result.
-We will show you how to load and extract data from the downloaded files sequentially.
+This guide provides a quick start and key instructions on how to access and interpret datasets from the m6AConquer database. m6AConquer consist of two components: (1) a multi-omics data framework and (2) orthogonal validation outputs.
+We will demonstrate how to load and extract data step by step.

 Multi-Omics data framework

-m6AConquer provides MultiAssayExperiment (multi-omics), SummarizedExperiment (single-omics) and RaggedExperiment (single-omics) files for sharing quantitative m6A data.
-The MultiAssayExperiment (MAE) contains 4 types of omics data: m6A methylome, transcriptomics, genetic variants, and alernative splicing data.
-You are free to use any of them.
+m6AConquer provides MultiAssayExperiment (multi-omics), SummarizedExperiment (single-omics) and RaggedExperiment (genetic variants) files for sharing quantitative m6A data.
+The MAE object contains four omics layers: m6A methylome, transcriptomics, genetic variants, and alternative splicing data.
+Users may choose any of these layers depending on their analysis needs.

-To access the site calling results in MAE file format, please download the corresponding R object from the MultiAssayExperiment column.
-As an illustration, here we use the site calling result from eTAM-seq sequencing data.
+To access the quantification matrices in MAE file format, please download the corresponding R object from the MultiAssayExperiment column.
+As an illustration, here we use the quantification matrices from eTAM-seq sequencing data.
 First, load the SummarizedExperiment and MultiAssayExperiment packages and read the file into R:

 MAE <- readRDS("eTAM_hg38_WT_MAE.rds")